Daniel-Rolen/PDFCompilator/README.md

    - Users can enable cover pages and specify page numbers for cover pages.
    - Save and load report functionality has been implemented.

-The current focus is on optimizing performance for smoother animations, especially on lower-end devices, and completing the integration of PDF compilation functionality with the frontend.
+The current focus is on further optimizing performance for smoother animations, especially on lower-end devices, and completing the integration of PDF compilation functionality with the frontend.

 Next steps include:
-1. Optimizing the performance of animations and effects.
+1. Further optimizing the performance of animations and effects for very low-end devices.
 2. Completing the integration of PDF compilation functionality with the frontend.
 3. Implementing file selection for modifying page ranges of specific PDFs.
 4. Enhancing the interactivity of UI elements.